rastr-0/Simple-algorithms-with-C-/README.md

-Hello everyone!
+Hi everyone!
-In this repository I collected different simple algorithms.
+In this repository I collect different simple algorithms written in C++.
-This list will be maintained and supplemented by me.

-Contacts:
-	 e-mail: romanmilko123@gmail.com
-	 Telegram: @RomanMilko
+TODO:
+  * add short description for each implemented algorithm here
+  * re-write code with best practices